 The country's privileged geographical location was key to the construction of the interoceanic channel, a masterpiece of engineering that has operated continuously since its inauguration in 1914 and has since been named one of the 7 Wonders of the Modern World.
 In 2016 an expansion process was completed which added a third transit lane and the construction of three sets of locks that allows to double its capacity and the transit of boats Neopanamax.

 One of the seven wonders of the modern world, the Panama Canal offers viewpoints and facilities that include video rooms, simulators and samples of historical pieces of machinery that was used for its construction.

 A stunning and colorful building stands by the entrance of the Panama Canal on the city’s Causeway.
 This museum houses the story of the Isthmus of Panama and how it rose to divide two continents and a vast body of water, changing life on the planet forever.

-The remarkable structure, which opened its doors in October 2014 and was designed by the famed North American architect Frank Ghery, contains eight galleries which illustrate the inception of this natural bridge, the exchange of species between North and South America, the evolution of the Pacific Ocean and the Caribbean Sea, and the rich biodiversity of the Panamanian territory.
+The remarkable structure, inaugurated in October 2014, was designed by the famous American architect Frank Ghery.
+The museum contains eight galleries that show, among other things, the birth of this natural bridge, the exchange of species between North and South America, the evolution of the Pacific and the Caribbean and the rich biodiversity of the Panamanian territory.